bsteen/cpeg672-project3/README.md

 Either will will run through all the steps and then show the decoded messages received.
 `network_exchange.py` will do the same steps as `local_exchange.py`, but it will transfer the messages over the local network instead of just using variables to simulate a connection.
 Basically `network_exchange.py` uses sockets, `local_exchange.py` uses shared variables as the "network connection."
+`ecdsa_test.py` is an attempt to roll my own ECDSA signing and verifying functions.
+It ended up not working, so I instead used OpenSSL's command line utility to handle all ECDSA operations.

 ## Dependencies:
 * Bash environment
 * At least Python 3.4.3 (DO NOT USE PYTHON 2!
-In fact, never use it for anything ever!)
+In fact, never use it for anything ever!: https://pythonclock.org/)
 * Needs a version of Cryptodome that supports AES in GCM mode: http://pycryptodome.readthedocs.io/en/latest/src/installation.html
 If you want to keep both pycrypto and pycryptodome installed at once: `pip3 install --user pycryptodomex`
 Otherwise, pycryptodome with take the place of pycrypto: `pip3 install --user pycryptodome`